re-ovo/Matrix-Issues/.github/ISSUE_TEMPLATE/report-false-positives.md

 ---

-## Before Reporting
+## Troubleshooting Information
-- [ ] Matrix is up-to-date
+- [ ] Matrix and ProtocolLib are up-to-date
 - [ ] Matrix is running on a 1.8, 1.12, or 1.13 server
-- [ ] Config.yml and checks.yml have been reset to default
+- [ ] The issue happens on default config.yml and checks.yml

 ## Issue Information
 **Verbose messages**: